LennaHammer/English/EVP/out/words_adjective.md

 ## 720. sports ## adjective [always before noun]
 /spɔːrts/
 [B1]relating to sports
-- sports equipment
+- sports `equipment`
 - He only reads the sports section of the newspaper.

 ## 721. steep ## adjective
 /stiːp/ SLOPE
 [B1]A steep slope, hill, etc. rises up high in a sudden, quick way.
-- a steep slope
+- a steep `slope`
-- It's a steep climb to the top of the mountain, but the view is worth it.
+- It's a steep `climb` to the top of the mountain, but the view is worth it.
-- The castle is set on a steep hill/hillside.
+- The castle is set on a steep `hill/hillside`.

 ## 722. sticky ## adjective
 /ˈstɪk.i/